jsperson/ai_competition_oracle/LaunchKS_Technical_Walkthrough.md

 ## Conclusion

-PathwayKS is designed as a modern, scalable, and secure platform to transform Kansas workforce development.
+LaunchKS is designed as a modern, scalable, and secure platform to transform Kansas workforce development.
 The technology stack leverages industry-standard tools and best practices to deliver:

 1. **User-Centric Experience:** Intuitive web and mobile apps that guide users from assessment to employment
 2. **AI-Powered Matching:** Machine learning models that personalize pathway recommendations